nasa/Common-Metadata-Repository/indexer-app/README.md

 ##### Alerts

 The indexer has a background job that monitors the RabbitMQ message queue size and logs it.
-If the message queue size exceeds the configured size (CMR_INDEXER_WARN_QUEUE_SIZE) CMR team will log extra information that splunk can detect.
-CMR team will add a splunk alert to look for the log message indicating the queue size has exceeded threshold and email CMR Operations.
+If the message queue size exceeds the configured size (CMR_INDEXER_WARN_QUEUE_SIZE) the CMR team will log extra information that splunk can detect.
+The CMR team will add a splunk alert to look for the log message indicating the queue size has exceeded threshold and email CMR Operations.

 ## Sample outputs